Sonnet 253

 Of all love’s splendors, first is constancy,

-Though rainbowed iridescence oft may play
+Though capricious iridescence oft may play

-Upon the mind to paint sweet fantasy,
+Upon the mind to paint sweet fantasy—

 Light winsome charms to tender hearts way lay.